VictorCyprien/wallet-monitoring/README.md

 A simplified Python-based clone of the Insider-Monitor tool that:

 1. Connects to PostgreSQL database
+2. Retrieves wallets to monitor from database
-2. Retrieves tokens from a Solana wallet using the Solana Mainnet Beta RPC
+3. Retrieves tokens from Solana wallets using the Solana Mainnet Beta RPC
-3. Checks if tokens exist in the database
+4. Checks if tokens exist in the database
-4. Fetches and saves token data from Dexscreener
+5. Fetches and saves token data from Dexscreener

 ## Features

-- 🔍 Fetch all tokens from a Solana wallet address
+- 🔍 Fetch all tokens from Solana wallet addresses stored in database
 - 💾 Store token data in PostgreSQL database
 - 📊 Retrieve token info from Dexscreener API
 - 🔄 Update token data when changes are detected